Uzbekistan Energy Information

 Interactive Chart Uzbekistan Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-Uzbekistan submitted its NDC to the UNFCCC in 2017.
-The country plans to reduce specific emissions of greenhouse gases per unit of GDP by 10% by 2030 from 2010 levels.
+In its updated NDC, the country plans to reduce specific emissions of greenhouse gases per unit of GDP by 35% by 2030 from 2010 levels.
 In January 2021, it signed an MoU with the EBRD to reach carbon neutrality by 2050 by developing renewables capacities.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)